mectho/esp32/README.md

 ## About <a name = "about"></a>

-This repository contains the projects used and reworked by mectho for taking the first steps towards the universe of microcontrollers
+This repository contains the projects used and reworked by MecTho for taking the first steps towards the universe of microcontrollers
 ## Getting Started <a name = "getting_started"></a>